-In addition, every spring semester at Cabrillo College, I teach a poetry workshop based off of June Jordan's Poetry for the People workshop.
+Every spring semester at Cabrillo College, I teach a poetry workshop based on June Jordan's Poetry for the People workshop.
 In this workshop, we explore personal voice and social justice through poetry and spoken word.
 I also teach 12F Introduction to Creative Writing in the fall at Cabrillo College that explores writing non-fiction, fiction, drama, and poetry.

 About Twice Told Over,Juan Felipe Herrera, Poet Laureate of the United States, comments below:

 Juan Felipe Herrera writes, "For its eye of the all-seeing crocodile half in dark waters and half in the prey-light of death and hunger, for its electric rush of love, its gambles with destiny, for its deep knowledge of borderlessness, the slippage of love and dissolution into something like Mystery makes this collection a rare magic.
 And perhaps, because of its woman eye, illusory skin, bleached colors and its various upside-down taboos where words and love-deeds are 'hechas para atrás / pushed aside,' I commend this book.
 It is a surreal mathematics, a travelogue to ancestors, a gypsy’s deck of last-breath, plotting flowers ditching toward thesun.
 A tour de force, magnificent, lovely, sculpted, drenched with Borges, Sexton, Najarro.
 A radically new Latina verse."

 Denise Chávez writes the following about Twice Told Over:

 "Between Nicaragua and the United States lives the Country of Spirit.
 This is where poet Adela Najarro breathes a world fresh and merciful with words that spring from the heart of our troubled lands, our families and our desire to love.
 I applaud her vital, luminescent and transcendent understanding that Mystery can be shared and understood, poem by poem.
 Embrace her work, for it is our future."